 - Mild (factor levels of 6%-30%) represent approximately 25% of cases

-People with hemophilia A often, bleed longer than other people.
-Bleeds can occur internally, into joints and muscles, or externally, from minor cuts, dental procedures or trauma.
-How frequently a person bleeds and the severity of those bleeds depends on how much FVIII is in the plasma, the straw-colored fluid portion of blood.
+People with hemophilia A bleed longer than other people.
+Bleeds can occur internally, into joints and muscles, or externally, from minor cuts, dental procedures, or injuries.
+How often a person bleeds and the severity of those bleeds depends on how much FVIII a person produces naturally.

-Normal plasma levels of FVIII range from 50% to 150%.
-Levels below 50%, or half of what is needed to form a clot, determine a person’s symptoms.
+Normal levels of FVIII range from 50% to 150%.
+Levels below 50% – or half of what is needed to form a clot – determine a person’s symptoms.

-- Mild hemophilia A- 6% up to 49% of FVIII in the blood.
-People with mild hemophilia Agenerally experience bleeding only after serious injury, trauma or surgery.
+• Mild hemophilia A: 6% up to 49% of FVIII in the blood.
+People with mild hemophilia A generally experience bleeding typically only after serious injury, trauma, or surgery.
 In many cases, mild hemophilia is not diagnosed until an injury, surgery or tooth extraction results in prolonged bleeding.
 The first episode may not occur until adulthood.
-Women with mild hemophilia often experience menorrhagia, heavy menstrual periods, and can hemorrhage after childbirth.
+Women with mild hemophilia often experience heavy menstrual bleeding, and can hemorrhage (bleed extensively) after childbirth.

-- Moderate hemophilia A - 1% up to 5% of FVIII in the blood.
+• Moderate hemophilia A: 1% up to 5% of FVIII in the blood.
 People with moderate hemophilia A tend to have bleeding episodes after injuries.

-- Severe hemophilia A - <1% of FVIII in the blood.
+• Severe hemophilia A. <1% of FVIII in the blood.
 People with severe hemophilia A experience bleeding following an injury and may have frequent spontaneous bleeding episodes – bleeds that occur without obvious cause – often into their joints and muscles.
 Many males with severe hemophilia are diagnosed due to bleeding after circumcision.

-The best place for patients with hemophilia to be diagnosed and treated is at one of the federally-funded hemophilia treatment centers (HTCs) that are spread throughout the country.
+The best place for patients with hemophilia to be diagnosed and treated is at one of the federally funded hemophilia treatment centers (HTCs) that are spread throughout the country.
 HTCs provide comprehensive care from skilled hematologists and other professional staff, including nurses, physical therapists, social workers and sometimes dentists, dieticians and other healthcare providers, including specialized labs for more accurate lab testing.

 The main medication to treat hemophilia A is concentrated FVIII product, called clotting factor or simply factor.
 There are two types of clotting factor: plasma-derived and recombinant.
 Plasma-derived factor is made from human plasma.
-Recombinant factor products, which are are developed in a lab through the use of DNA technology, , preclude the use of human-derived pools of donor-sourced plasma.
-And while plasma-derived FVIII products are still available, approximately 75% of the hemophilia community takes a recombinant FVIII product.
+Recombinant factor products are developed in a lab through the use of DNA technology.
+While plasma-derived FVIII products are still available, approximately 75% of the hemophilia community takes a recombinant FVIII product.

-These factor therapies are infused intravenously through a vein in the arm or a port in the chest.
-The Medical and Scientific Advisory Council (MASAC) of the National Hemophilia Foundation encourages the use of recombinant clotting factor products because they are safer.
-Your doctor or your HTC will help you decide which is right for you.
+These factor therapies are injected into a vein (called “infusion”) in the arm or hand, or through a port in the chest.
+The NHF's Medical and Scientific Advisory Council (MASAC) encourages the use of recombinant clotting factor products over plasma-derived because they are safer from blood-borne viruses and diseases.

 DDAVP (desmopressin acetate) is the synthetic version of vasopressin, a natural antidiuretic hormone that helps stop bleeding.
-In patients with mild hemophilia, it can be used for joint and muscle bleeds, for bleeding in the mucous membranes of the nose and mouth, and before and after surgery.
+In patients with mild hemophilia, it can be used for joint and muscle bleeds, for nose and mouth bleeds, and before and after surgery.
 It comes in an injectable form and a nasal spray.
 The manufacturer of DDAVP nasal spray issued a recall of all US products and does not expect to begin resupplying until 2022.